 Northeast 18th Street Beach – another gay beach smaller than Sabastian Street Beach and more typically visited by locals.

 Haulover Nude Beach – this beach is located between Fort Lauderdale and Miami and is one of Florida's most famous nude beaches.
 It’s family friendly so you’ll find a mix of people, LGBT and straight.
 Most go nude but it’s not required.

 Gay Events in Fort Lauderdale

-Probably the most popular event of the year is the annual Halloween celebration that takes place in Wilton Manors.
+Wicked Manors Halloween celebration – probably the most popular event of the year, taking place in Wilton Manors.
 This outdoor event includes parades, concerts and lots of parties to round up a celebration that draws crowds including local residents, regional dwellers and even travelers coming from afar to partake in the celebration.
-Pride Fort Lauderdale is another popular event which typically takes place in the Spring.

 Day Trips from Fort Lauderdale

 Miami – the unofficial Latin capital of the US.
 Miami Beach itself is one of a kind – still a top destination famous for its beaches, architecture and the energy that pulses into the night.
 Downtown Miami is recently up and coming and is also worth visiting, about a 30-minute drive south without traffic.
 Add an extra 15 minutes if you’re going to Miami Beach.
 During peak travel times, it can easily take an hour or more.
 You can take a guided tour or even take the Tri-rail to avoid traffic.